 What is the Employment Insurance program?

-EI is a government program that provides temporary financial assistance and other benefits to employees who have lost their job through no fault of their own.
+EI is a government program that provides temporary financial assistance and other benefits to employees navigating an unexpected period of unemployment.
 It’s a safety net that helps individuals navigate through tough times.
 But EI doesn’t just stop at job loss; it also offers special benefits for workers who need to take time off due to significant life events, including:

 - Illness